grannycart/by-sound-alone_source/full-draft-manuscript/6_Chapter.md

 Bastian did not ask any questions.
 He turned to the motor panel and flipped the starters.
 A moment after that came the hiss of the high-pressure air turning the diesels over.
 The engines came to life, filling the _Prospect_ with the reassuring and familiar rumble of its core power.

-Sturmey joined Percy On the bridge.
+Sturmey joined Percy on the bridge.
 Percy and Owen established via some consultation yelled back and forth from the top of the sail to the deck that they would leave the gangway and the hawsers.
 It only took Owen a few minutes to remove the securing lines from the gangway and undo the hawsers from the _Prospect's_ deck cleats.
 As soon as they were loose Percy shouted down to Bastian and Hemi in the control room to reverse thrust and start backing them away from the dock into the turnaround bay.
 As the _Prospect_ slipped away from the dock the hawsers draped and then fell in long splashing lines into the water.
 The gangway scraped with a loud steel-on-steel sound along the deck and then it followed the hawsers down the side of the _Prospect's_ hull and into the water.

 The round dock boss and the dockworkers were standing on the platform watching this procedure, a little stupefied.
 When the gangway hit the water the dock boss called out to Percy and Sturmey on the sail.
 "What are you doing?
 You can't leave that fucking junk here!"